JoshuaCWebDeveloper/jcscript/README.md

               to use to create the object

 #####<a name="jcobject-get"></a>get (prop)
-gets a property value
+Gets a property value.
 - prop (string, array) The name(s) of the property(ies) to get
 - returns (all) The property value, or an object of all properties requested

 #####<a name="jcobject-update"></a>update (data[, val])
-updates with new data
+Updates with new data.
 - data (obj, string) A collection of properties and new values to update OR the name of a single property to update
 - val (string) If data is string (single prop), the